cerebral/cerebral/docs/docs/docs/tutorial/routing.md

 ...
 ```

 As you can see, defining *routes* is as easy as linking them to *signals*.
-Now go to your browsers addressbar and enter *localhost/#/repos* and voilà the reposRouted signal gets called.
+Now go to your browser's addressbar and enter *localhost/#/repos* and voilà the reposRouted signal gets called.
 And it also works the other way around.
-When you now click your tabs the url will also update!
+When you now click your tabs the URL will also update!

 ## Challenge